 Are Oats Expensive?

-Not one bit!
+Not at all!
 In facts, oats are one of the most economical ingredients that you can purchase.
 With the high nutrient-density of this versatile ingredient, you get loads of nutritional bang for your buck.
 Organic, certified gluten-free, locally produced, and name brand oats may be more expensive, so select a product that works best for your budget, values, and lifestyle.
 We are big fans of Bob’s Red Mill oats.

 Helpful Kitchen Tools for Cooking Oats